laurencelundblade/QCBOR/README.md

 ## Code Status

-Code is stable for over a year with the last major change in fall of 2020.
+Code has been stable for over a year.
+The last major change was in fall of 2020.

 QCBOR was originally developed by Qualcomm.
 It was [open sourced